etolstoy/etolstoy.github.io/_posts/2016-10-25-complex-feeds.md

 - If a user interacts with the item but doesn't register, it should be shown on the next launch.
 - ...and a couple of more rules.

-The existance of such business requirements literally guarantees that they are not last and in the future we will be asked to integrate other types of feed content.
+The existence of such business requirements literally guarantees that they are not last and in the future we will be asked to integrate other types of feed content.

 So, we had to design a module that would work independently of its content.
 Another nice feature to have was a kind of plugin system, that would allow to add new data sources and cells without touching the whole module.